IASA2/Miscellaneous/Document Work List.md

 Commentary: Refers to IETF Executive Director.
 BUT, it describes a 2006 experiment that ran for 18 months and is filed as experimental.
 As a result, no obvious need to update it at this time.

+RFC 8318 - IAB, IESG, and IAOC Selection, Confirmation, and Recall Process: Operation of the Nominating and Recall Committees

+Commenary: Mentions the IAOC and IED.
+We are already updating RFC 7437 with the structure draft and that draft says it updates 8318 in the header so no further action needed.

 ## ACTION NEEDED
-RFC 8318 - IAB, IESG, and IAOC Selection, Confirmation, and Recall Process: Operation of the Nominating and Recall Committees

-Issue: Mentions the IAOC extensively.
-We are already updating RFC 7437.
-Need to determine correct RFCs to have that -bis draft replace/obsolete.

-General issues:
-- Remove mention of IAOC, change to IETF LLC
-- IETF Executive Director title or Managing Director, IETF Secretariat corrections